Penn Symons: Battle of Talana Hill

 Symons believed in old-fashioned military tactics of close order, where by concentrating troops on the attack he hoped to smash the Boer defences.
 The reality was that these formations were not designed to be used against long-range bolt-action rifles, and Symons' brigades would be the first of many in this war to pay the heavy cost of the mistake, as many generals would repeat it.
 However, his orders for the cavalry commander, Colonel Möller, were less conventional, telling him to act on his own initiative; it would be another costly mistake.

 At 7:30 am the infantry battalions set off from the east of the town; first the 2nd Battalion Royal Dublin Fusiliers, then the 1st King's Royal Rifle Corps and lastly the 1st Royal Irish Fusiliers (the 1st Leicestershire Regiment were left to guard the camp).
 The first part of the advance went well and they reached a small wood at the foot of the hill where they found some shelter but beyond the wood there was a wall with a small gap and then open ground.
 Some of the Dublins were pinned down in a ditch ahead and the Fusiliers were lining the wall to the left.
 Shortly after 9am Symons rode up to the wood being followed by an aide-de-camp holding up a red pennant, to find out why the attack had stalled.
 He ordered the men to proceed, rode through the wood and dismounted, then walked through the gap in the wall still being followed by his pennant.
 After a few moments he returned and was helped to remount his horse.
 He then rode back from the front lines until he was out of sight from his troops before he asked for assistance from the Indian stretcher bearers as he had been shot in the stomach.

 Death

 In excruciating pain from a severe wound to his stomach, Symons was taken to the 20th Field Hospital at Dundee.
 Despite this, all that he wanted to know was, "have they got the hill?"
 While the battle was won, their position at Dundee quickly became untenable.
-After a few wasted days, Symons' replacement, Brigadier General James Yule, decided to abandon the town along with the most severely wounded to the Boers, stealing away at night to Ladysmith.
-The next day, the town surrendered and thus Symons became a prisoner of war along with many others.
-He clearly felt betrayed by Yule and just before he died on 23 October he implored the medical officer, Major Donegan, to "tell everyone I died facing the enemy, tell everyone I died facing the enemy".
+After a few wasted days, Symons' replacement, Brigadier General James Yule, finally decided to abandon the town along with the most severely wounded to the Boers, stealing away at night to Ladysmith.
+The next day, the town surrendered and thus the mortally-wounded Symons became a prisoner of war along with many others.
+Just before he died on 23 October he implored the medical officer, Major Donegan, to "tell everyone I died facing the enemy, tell everyone I died facing the enemy".